On this page:

 - If applicable: Prime (original) agreement, including all terms & conditions, either on the back of the document or as an attachment

 - If applicable: All referenced exhibits, attachments, addendums or if this is an amendment, the original contract

-If your contract results in research funding, or you are working on an amendment to an existing contract, you will need to make sure all necessary research compliance certifications are in order before you can access the funds once the contract/amendment is executed.
-It is good practice to prepare these while your contract is under negotiation to save time:
+If the contract results in research funding, or you are working on an amendment to an existing contract, you will need to make sure all necessary research compliance certifications are in order before you can access funds.
+To help save time try to prepare the following approvals and plans while your contract is under negotiation:

 - Research Ethics Approval

 - Conflict of Interest Declaration and Management Plan

 - Indemnity/Guarantee (SFU Indemnity Approval Policy AD 3.14)

 Step 2: Contract Preparation & Review